tykiww/covid19-impacted-projections/README.md

 ## 1. Code Ussage
 ### 1.1 File descriptions and order of execution.
 ### 1.2 File parameters.
-There are only a few parameters that need to beadjusted within with each script to get started.
+There are only a few parameters that need to be adjusted within with each script to get started.

 For run_forecasts.py, the user must set:
 ```